Skip to content

 How to report

-You should report verbally and ideally face-to-face, not just in writing.
-Bring something you’ve written, and leave it with them.
-This can be a good idea if you’re worried there are things you may forget to say, or if you think they may mishear or misunderstand you.
+You should report verbally and, ideally, face-to-face, not just in writing.
+Bring something you’ve written and leave it with them.
+This can be helpful if you’re worried there are things you may forget to say, or if you think they may mishear or misunderstand you.

 What happens after you report